VaMach/azure-docs.cs-cz/articles/app-service/containers/tutorial-custom-docker-image.md

 <!-- Depending on your requirements, you may have your docker images in a Public Docker Registry, such as Docker Hub, or a Private Docker Registry, such as Azure Container Registry.
 Select the appropriate tab for your scenario below: -->

 > [!NOTE]
-> Nasazení z registru privátní Docker?
-Volitelné pokynů v tématu [nakonfigurovat webovou aplikaci k používání kontejner Docker z privátní registru](#configure-web-app-to-use-docker-container-from-a-private-registry-optional).
+> Nasazujete z privátního registru Dockeru?
+Přečtěte si volitelné pokyny ke [konfiguraci webové aplikace pro použití kontejneru Dockeru z privátního registru](#configure-web-app-to-use-docker-container-from-a-private-registry-optional).

 <!-- # [Docker Hub](#tab/docker-hub)-->